Featured Alumni

 Advice for students: “Advice I would give to a current writing major or writing minor is to explore different genres of writing.”

-Current Job: Legal Extern for the NCAA and Corporate Law Clerk for Dutch Bros Coffee
+Leilyn Miles, Legal Extern for the NCAA and Corporate Law Clerk for Dutch Bros Coffee

 Honors: JD from University of Oregon School of Law

-Why English and Writing: “My English major has been extremely useful during my time in law school in terms of affording me the ability to express my thoughts clearly and concisely in both an academic and professional setting.
+“My English major has been extremely useful during my time in law school in terms of affording me the ability to express my thoughts clearly and concisely in both an academic and professional setting.
 I am very fortunate to feel confident in the words I say and the reach they will have, and that is thanks to my English major.
-Throughout the program, I was lucky to have professors like Dr. Manning and Dr. Nobles who invested time into me and my studies.”
+Throughout the program, I was lucky to have professors like Dr. Manning and Dr. Nobles who invested time into me and my studies.
+Do what you love...
+I love reading and writing and all the things in between, and because of that my time at TCU was much more enjoyable.
+Work hard and cherish all the time you have at TCU.
+It’s a special place and the memories you make there will be moments you treasure in the future!”

 Why English and Writing: “I took a chance with [the writing major].
 That led me to different career opportunities, including the one that I’m in now.
 I do feel prepared to have started and continue in my career, partially because of my Writing major.”